Exotic Invertible Phases with Higher-Group Symmetries: Invertible exotic loop topological order in 3+1d

 \subsubsection{Symmetry in the renormalization group flow}

 It often occurs that the symmetry in a microscopic system, such as lattice model, differs from the symmetry in the low energy physics.
-Suppose the two-group symmetry is approximate, and it becomes an emergent symmetry at low energy scale. that only emerges in the low energy physics.
+Suppose the two-group symmetry is approximate, and it only emerges in the low energy physics.
 We will derive a constraint on the symmetry in the microscopic model for the iELTO phase, similar to the discussion in \cite{Cordova:2018cvg,Benini:2018reh,Gukov:2020btk}.

 Suppose the microscopic system has 0-form symmetry $G^{(0)}_\text{UV}$ and one-form symmetry $G^{(1)}_\text{UV}$.
 They map to the symmetry at low energies by homomorphisms $f_0,f_1$,

 In general, the UV 0-form symmetry and one-form symmetry can also be described by a two-group, with potentially trivial Postnikov class $\omega_3^\text{UV}\in H^3(BG^{(0)}_\text{UV},G^{(1)}_\text{UV})$ that describes the $G^{(1)}_\text{UV}$-valued associator of the 0-form symmetry $G^{(0)}_\text{UV}$.
 If we turn on background gauge fields $B_2^\text{UV},A^\text{UV}$ for the UV one-form and 0-form symmetries, they satisfy